Gabby Petito died from strangulation, Wyoming coroner says

 He’s also wanted on a charge of bank card fraud for allegedly using another person’s card to spend or withdraw about $1,000.
 Police have not said whether the card belonged to Petito.

+“Come forward and end this horrible mess,” she told ABC News last week.

+Laundrie’s father, who has not spoken to the media, joined the search for his son at Carlton Preserve at least once in recent days.
+Authorities have also investigated unconfirmed sightings of Laundrie in other parts of the country and even in Toronto.

-The case has drawn widespread interest as Petito, who had a massive following on social media, had been documenting the trip on Instagram and TikTok.
+The bizarre case has drawn widespread interest partly because Petito, who had a large following on social media, had been documenting the trip on Instagram and TikTok.
+The travel-blogging couple began their journey in June with the goal of visiting multiple national parks along the way.

+Critics have pointed to the case as an example of “missing white woman syndrome,” with many saying that missing people of color rarely get the same attention.
+Asked about the constant press coverage in his typically quiet Wyoming community, Blue said it’s been “quite the media circus.”

+“Unfortunately, this is one of many deaths around the country of people who are involved in domestic violence,” he said.
+“It’s unfortunate that these other deaths would not get as much coverage as this one.”

 ———